BerkBelhan/BerkBelhan/README.md

 - Hi there👋
 - I'm Berk!
-- I'm currently studying as a college degree student in computer engineering.
+- I'm studying for a bachelor's degree in computer engineering.
 - I’m currently coding with Java, Python and Javascript.